Child Protection Statement

 CODE OF CONDUCT

-Where appropriate parents / careers will be asked to sign codes of conduct setting out their responsibilities and expected standards of behaviour.
+Where appropriate parents / carers will be asked to sign codes of conduct setting out their responsibilities and expected standards of behaviour.
 A clear list of sanctions is also available to view setting out ES responses to non-compliance to these codes.

 DISABLED CHILDREN & ADULTS AT RISK